Tronasaurus/NoChat/README.md

 ### Known issues:
-- Doesn't allow for easy player reporting from chat if you do receive an unwanted message.
 - Some spam from global channels such as General, Trade and LFG.
 (Note: Just leave them if you're using this addon, you won't be able to use them anyway.)

 ### Installation: